 Spruce Grouse photos

 Alaska is home to four different grouse species.
-I have photographed three of them, with the majority of them spruce grouse because they are the most widely distributed of the four species.
-All of the spruce grouse photos on this site are available to license as stock photos for commercial use or to purchase as fine art prints for your home and office decor.
+I have photographed three of them, most spruce grouse, because they are the most widely distributed of the four species.
+All the spruce grouse photos on this site are available to license as stock photos for commercial use or to purchase as fine art prints for your home and office decor.

 Spruce Grouse (Dendragopus candensis)

-The Spruce grouse in Alaska are known to be rather tame, and approaching them is often easy.
+The Spruce grouse in Alaska are known to be relatively tame, and approaching them is often straightforward.
 They inhabit the dense spruce woods and feed on berries and spruce needles.
-The varied color and pattern in their feathers make them an attractive bird.
-Adults have a long square black tail, brown at the end.
-Adult males are mainly gray with a black breast with white bars, a black throat and a red patch over the eye.
+The varied color and patterns in their feathers make them attractive birds.
+Adults have a long square black tails, brown at the end.
+Adult males are mainly gray with black breasts with white bars, a black throat, and a red patch over the eye.
 Adult females are mottled brown with dark and white bars on the underparts.
-Males have the distinct red band around the eye.
+Males have a distinct red band around the eye.